w3resource

 Description

 The NLSSORT function is used to replace a character string with the equivalent sort string used by the linguistic sort mechanism.
+This is especially useful for sorting and comparing strings according to linguistic rules rather than binary values.
 In the case of a binary sort, the sort string is the same as the input string.
 In linguistic sort, each character in a string is replaced by some other binary values.

 Syntax: